Executive Assistant to the Vice President of Advancement

 - Additional duties as assigned.

 - Bachelor's degree.

-- Minimum of ten (10) years of office-related work experience, where three (3) to five (5) of those years include providing executive-level administrative support within a large, complex organization.
+- 10 years of administrative support with experience in providing executive-level administrative support within a large, complex organization.

 - Proficient in a variety of Windows-based computer programs including MS Outlook, Word, Excel, PowerPoint.

 - Interpersonal and communication skills with the ability to interact effectively with constituents at all levels required.

 - Competent handling of confidential and sensitive issues with judgment, discretion, and diplomacy.

 - Graduate Degree

 - Strong database experience.

 - Experience managing, planning, coordinating and implementing events.